-My role as Public Advocate is to protect and promote the rights and interests of anyone in the ACT who is experiencing vulnerability.
+The Public Advocate and her staff work to protect and promote the rights and interests of people in the ACT who are experiencing vulnerability.

-- people living in community as well as those in care arrangements such as in mental health facilities, supported accommodation, children living in out of home care, or people in custody,
+- people living in the community as well as those in care arrangements such as in mental health facilities, supported accommodation, children and young people living in out of home care, or people in custody;

 - people experiencing vulnerability whose ability to pursue their own interests is diminished, either temporarily or permanently.